-- 3.1 There are circumstances when it would be appropriate for staff to use reasonable force to safeguard pupils.
-'Reasonable' in these circumstances means using no more force than is needed. - 3.2 Staff should refer to the School's Behaviour and discipline policy and the Staff Code of Conduct for more detailed guidance about the use of reasonable force.
+- 3.1 There are exceptional circumstances when it would be appropriate for staff to use reasonable force to safeguard pupils.
+'Reasonable' in these circumstances means using no more force than is needed. - 3.2 Staff must immediately speak to the DSL in the exceptional event that reasonable force is used.
+They must then record the incident in the Physical Intervention Record Form logbook held in the DSL's office. - 3.3 Staff should refer to the School's Behaviour, rewards and school discipline policy and the Staff Code of Conduct for more detailed guidance about the use of reasonable force.